Financial Opportunities for PhD in Environmental Science and Management Students

 Teaching Assistantships (TA)

 Bren School PhD students are typically expected to work in an academic appointment as part of their funding package.
 Most commonly, these are in the form of Teaching Assistant (TA) positions.
-Bren PhD students are employed every year to teach Bren master's courses.
-Students also look for opportunities outside of the Bren School in other UCSB departments.
-Each program or department at UCSB will have its own TA hiring process and criteria: some distribute TA application announcements as a need is identified; many wait until closer to the start of the academic quarter to solicit TA applications, and others have a very formal and standardized TA application process.
-Therefore, students should contact departments directly when inquiring about TA opportunities.
+Bren PhD students are employed every year to teach Bren master's courses but must apply for these positions in Spring quarter for the coming year.
+Students should also look for opportunities outside the Bren School in other UCSB departments.
+Each program or department at UCSB will have its own TA hiring process and criteria: some distribute TA application announcements as a need is identified; many wait until closer to the start of the academic quarter to solicit TA applications, and others have a very formal and standardized annual TA application process.
+Therefore, Bren students should check the websites of the UCSB undergraduate or graduate departments they’d like to work for and look for application information.
+If none is available, students can contact the staff Graduate Program Assistant, Coordinator, or Advisor of those departments for details.

 Graduate Student Researcher Positions (GSR)